Doommius/SDU_IMADA_Notes/README.md

-# notes
+# Notes

-All the notes from my time at SDU, If you have anything to add or any changes or errors feel free to make a pull request.
+All the notes from my time at SDU, If you have anything to add, change or if you find errors feel free to make a pull request or contact me.

 The original authors of the notes should be on the frontpage of the notes.